 Current Research Project

 My PhD project explores the role of the radical press in New Left activism in the US state of Georgia between 1968 and 1976.
-Taking an expanded view of the movement which goes beyond the campus activism that dominates the field, to include feminist, gay liberation, GI and community activism, the project draws on a wide range of archival and oral history sources and places the radical press at the centre of the Nixon-era New Left.
+Taking an expanded view of the movement which goes beyond campus activism to include feminist, gay liberation, GI and community Civil Rights activism, the project draws on a wide range of archival and oral history sources and places the radical press at the centre of the Nixon-era New Left.
 The project examines how the radical press provided a forum for the development of radical ideas, incubated nascent organisations and forged links between local, national and transnational radical movements.
 In doing so, I hope that the project will help to reshape our understanding of the development and decline of the New Left in the South and re-orient the place of the radical press in the scholarship.